-In conjunction with the spin off, we have entered into a Transition Services Agreement with TopBuild to provide TopBuild administrative services subsequent to the separation.
-The fees for services rendered under the Transition Services Agreement are not expected to be material to our results of operations.
+In conjunction with the spin off, we entered into a Transition Services Agreement with TopBuild under which we provided administrative services to TopBuild subsequent to the separation.
+This agreement terminated on June 30, 2016.
+The fees for services rendered under the Transition Services Agreement are not material to our results of operations.